Tove Lo: 2022–present: Dirt Femme and Estrus

 On 5 August 2022, Pussy Riot released their debut mixtape Matriarchy Now, executively produced by Lo.
 On 14 October 2022, she officially released Dirt Femme through Pretty Swede Records with overarching themes of body positivity, femininity, and addressing the "fears of losing herself".
 On 31 May 2023, Lo released the single "I Like U", which was followed on 21 July 2023 by an EP of remixes; the Emergency_Loop & Melanie C remix was released as a promotional single.
 To mark the 6 year anniversary of the release of her 2017 song Disco Tits, a remix by frequent collaborator Karma Fields was released on 7 September 2023.

+In 2025, Lo confirmed she was working on her sixth studio album.
+In May 2026, Estrus was confirmed for release on 18 September 2026.
+Its lead single "I'm Your Girl Right?" was released on 13 May 2026.

 Artistry

 Musical style

 Music critics have described Lo's music as synth-pop, electropop, dance-pop, and indie pop, comparing her musical style to that of singers Kesha, Lorde, Robyn, and Katy Perry.
 Sasha Frere-Jones of The New Yorker describes Lo's sound as "of the moment: simple, spare, electronic, and unfussy".
 Her musical style is often described as dark, idiosyncratic and raw.
 Rolling Stone deemed her "Sweden's darkest pop export".
-Lo has a soprano vocal range.
-Peter Robinson writes, "As a vocalist she hints at euphoria and melancholy in equal measure".
+Lo also has a soprano vocal range; Peter Robinson wrote, "As a vocalist she hints at euphoria and melancholy in equal measure".
 She has stated that her vocals are predominantly recorded from the first three takes of their demos to best convey her emotions.
 Her music uses a dynamic mix of prominent drum instrumentation, quiet verses and thunderous choruses indebted to the template of grunge music.